9cookies/wiremock-extensions/callback-simulator.md

 ### SQS Callbacks

 The configuration for the AWS SQS client requires the `AWS_REGION` environment variable to be provided.
-For testing purposes it is possible to specify the `MESSAGING_SQS_ENDPOINT`.
+For testing purposes it is possible to specify the `MESSAGING_SQS_ENDPOINT` but depending of the test stack (elasticMQ / localstack) access id and secret key might be required as well.

+When running as a kubernetes pod in a larger test environment with real AWS queues the endpoint should be empty so that the default AWS endpoint is used.
+The credentials should be set up through the container.

 The only additional property for SQS callbacks is the `queue` property to provide the queue name to publish messages to.
 The queue property may contain placeholders like request and response references or an [environment variable](keywords.md#environment-variable-key-word).